We earn commissions if you shop through the links below. Read more

 How to Start a Parking Lot Business

 There are a lot of cars in this world, and most are usually not in use.
-This is why parking is always in demand, and the US parking industry is set to earn more than $11 billion by 2024.
+This is why parking is always in demand.
+According to the International Parking Institute, the parking industry generates more than $20 billion annually in revenue.
 A parking lot is relatively easy to manage, yet has high profit potential.
 Starting a parking lot now is a great idea.

 And with your own plot of land, you’re already halfway there!
 But before you can open your business, you need to comply with local licensing, zoning, insurance, and other requirements.
 Promoting your business is also important.
 You can employ digital marketing strategies and make use of social media platforms to advertise your lot and attract customers.